More understanding. Less frustration.

 Individuals with communication difficulties, delays and disabilities struggle to understand and be understood.
 These interactive cards, with their colorful, original drawings, can help, making such communication more precise and less frustrating.

-Here are just a few ways the Recreation/Leisure & Community Set can be used:
+Here are just a few ways the Sensory & Social Emotional Set can be used:

 Together these clear and vivid drawings provide a framework for improving communication.
-That means more success and less distress all around.
+And that translates to more success and less distress all around.